 In a family where one or both of the parents function in a toxic pattern, the different family members often adopt certain set roles.
 Although the patterns can shift around a bit, there is usually a default setting.
-In this podcast Stephen Bach and Monkey will talk about some of these roles, how to identify them and what impact they have on the dynamic in a toxic family.
+In this podcast Stephen Bach and Mags (under her previous screen name Monkey) will talk about some of these roles, how to identify them and what impact they have on the dynamic in a toxic family.

 The person we tend to talk about most, if of course the bully.
 This person is the center of the family universe.
 Simply because they demand that position.
 All the other family members will assume their roles to help the bully maintain that status.
 Read more about toxic people here, or have a look at our list of behavioral traits.